Man turning on a hearing aid

 What are the types of hearing aid earmolds?

 There are several hearing aid earmold types.
-The most common hearing aid earmold styles are full shell, skeleton and canal.
+The most common hearing aid earmold styles are full shell, skeleton, and canal.

 A full shell earmold covers the entire concha (the bowl-shaped part) of your ear, similar to the in-ear monitors that musicians use.
-These are made by taking a mold of your concha so they are customized to your ear shape.
-Usually this type of earmold is made of hard plastic or acrylic.
+These are made by taking a mold of your concha, so they are customized to your ear shape.
+Usually, this type of earmold is made of hard plastic or acrylic.
 One advantage of full shell earmolds is that they stay securely in place and don’t fall out easily.
 They are recommended for people with mild-to-severe hearing loss.

 Another type is a skeleton earmold.
 Hearing aids with skeleton earmolds are also designed to fit your specific concha, but these are not filled in (hence the name “skeleton”).
 These earmolds are typically made of acrylic or PVC and are less visible than full shell earmolds, making them a popular option.

 A canal lock earmold is made using a mold of your ear canal.
 This style doesn’t work well for everyone since you need a specific ear canal shape in order for it to stay in place.
-However, because it sits further in your ear, it is easy to hide and the most discreet option.
+However, because it sits further in your ear, it is easy to hide and is the most discreet option.
 This style is best for those with moderate-to-severe hearing loss and can be made from a variety of materials.

 hearing care professional at store